7 Free Camping in Texas Spots You’ll Love

 Despite the size of the state, Texas doesn’t have many free campsites.
 We’re not talking Walmarts or interstate rest stops – we’re talking about great campgrounds meant for recreation.

-We have 7 free sites to share with you today.
+We have six free sites to share with you today.
 In addition to location and amenity info, each site will have a unique “Camping in Texas Vibes” score to give you an overall rating.

 Let’s dive in!